Things to Do on a Budget While Traveling to Barcelona

 After this incident, we were incredibly careful with our bags, pockets and phones, and luckily, we experienced no crime nor scams.

 Areas like La Rambla are known for professional pick-pocketing.
-Use caution, and you should be fine!
+Use caution, don’t talk to anyone trying to distract you and keep your hand tightly on your smartphone.

 Where to stay in Barcelona?